ezeleza/ezeleza/README.md

 ## 🌍 About Me

-- Based in Jeddah, Saudi Arabia
+- Based in addis ababa, ethiopia
 - Forever curious about AI, automation, and how tech can improve everyday life
 - Lifelong learner committed to growing my skills and sharing knowledge
 - Focused on creating efficient, accessible solutions that empower others